resource-reasoning/DS/ecoop/response.markdown

 - Line 115.
 We regard our operational semantics as an interface, or mid-point, between implementations and clients.
 We will clarify.
 - Fig 1.
 We mean that it is possible for the client to have either the view in (1c) or the view in (1d) under CC.
-It can only have the view (1d) under PSI and SI.
+It can only have the view (1d) under UA, PSI and SI.
 We will clarify.
 - Line 243-244.
 In [33] and [22], the correctness of the COPS and
 Clock-SI protocol implementations is given by appealing to specific definitions of consistency models that are dependent on these